Zero-Downtime Slot Migration: Production Playbook for Horizontal Redis Cluster Scaling

 echo "Migration batch complete.
 Verifying slot ownership..."

 The --cluster-pipeline flag batches MIGRATE commands to maximize throughput while respecting TCP backpressure.
-For large-scale deployments, wrapping this logic in a retry-aware orchestrator prevents partial state leaks during network jitter.
-Detailed pipeline patterns are documented in Automated Resharding with redis-cli and Bash, which covers idempotent slot tracking and rollback procedures.
+For large-scale deployments, wrap this logic in a retry-aware orchestrator to prevent partial state leaks during network jitter.

 Client-Side Resilience (Python)